English

 5. Implement data backup procedures: Regularly back up your sensitive data to a secure off-site location to prevent loss due to data breaches.

-6. Use dark web monitoring service: Dark web monitoring service can help detect potential data breaches early on, alert you when sensitive information appears on the dark web, and continuously scan the dark web for any mention of your business's information to help you stay ahead of emerging threats.
+6. Use dark web monitoring service: Dark web monitoring can help detect potential data breaches early on, alert you when sensitive information appears on the dark web, and continuously scan the dark web for any mention of your business's information to help you stay ahead of emerging threats.

 Protect your business data today!